RESEARCH SCIENTIST, DHVI

 - Research new products, tests, and methods and report on relative feasibility, quality, and benefits of new developments.

-- Collate and analyze complex data sets.
+- Collate, analyze, and quality control complex data sets.

 - Summarize completed protocols and studies; write scientific articles and manuscripts for publication and presentation.

-- Supervise and mentor lab staff, students and fellows in the laboratory.
+- Supervise and mentor lab staff, students, and fellows in the laboratory.

 - Monitor progress of research projects and coordinate with the Program Manager to stay on budget and schedule to meet the program milestones and deliverables.